 Jason and Keiko left their desk jobs in Tokyo in 2013.
 Then they pulled their kids out of school and started slow-traveling together.
 So far, they’ve lived in Japan, Taiwan, Thailand, Malaysia, Spain, and Mexico.
 They enjoy planting themselves in one place for months (or years) while exploring the region surrounding it.
 Education is an important component of their travels, and they’ve found value in homeschooling, unschooling, and putting their kids in local schools.
 On the Epic Education Radio Podcast, Jason talks to other family travelers about their tips and experiences.

-Travelling for our girls was inevitable.
-Before they were born we worked as expats in Kazakhstan, India, and the United Arab Emirates, and we had travelled around the world together.
+Traveling for our girls was inevitable.
+Before they were born we worked as expats in Kazakhstan, India, and the United Arab Emirates, and we had traveled around the world together.
 So, for our daughters to become ”the travelling twins” was a natural development.
 We started slowly with a few international and local trips each year from our home, now in Oman.
-In 2016 I took a step back from wedding photography, and began travelling continuously with the girls.
+In 2016 I took a step back from wedding photography, and began traveling continuously with the girls.
 In summer 2018 Nick quit his job to join us.
-Unlike some other full time travelling families we haven’t sold everything (or maybe not yet).
+Unlike some other full time traveling families we haven’t sold everything (or maybe not yet).
 Our base is a cottage in the mountains and forests of southern Poland.
 We spend each summer there, and the rest of the time we continue pursuing our dreams as the girls grow up exploring the world.

 In 2017 our average Australian family of 3 took a drastic lifestyle change: sold everything, packed a van, embraced minimalism, and became free spirits of the Australian land.
 It’s our mission to help families discover an alternative lifestyle and enjoy children’s focused travels.
 On our blog you will find a mix of crazy Australian and overseas adventures with great ideas on places to visit, things to do and see with kids on a budget — because we work too!
 Sharing our adventures is the Legacy building for families and generations to come.
 “A rolling stone gathers no moss ” Publilius Syrus